Ford Mustang Maxum GTP

 The Ford Mustang Maxum GTP was an IMSA GTP sports racing car designed by Paul Brown and constructed by Maxum Sports Cars.
 It was operated by Roush Racing during the 1987 season.

 Design

-Maxum was founded by Zakspeed USA manager Alan Smith, former Zakspeed designer Paul Brown and British engineer Dennis Aldred with financial backing from cosmetic heir John Shearer.
-Their intention was to build a low-cost customer car that was a development of the principles employed in the design of the Zakspeed Ford Mustang Probe GTP.
+Maxum was founded by Zakspeed manager Alan Smith, former Zakspeed designer Paul Brown and British engineer Dennis Aldred with financial backing from cosmetic heir John Shearer.
+Their intention was to build a low-cost customer car that was a development of the principles employed in the design of the Zakspeed Ford Mustang GTP.

 The resulting car was visually similar to the Zakspeed Probe but was an entirely new clean-sheet design.
 It had wider underfloor venturi tunnels for increased downforce and a longer wheelbase to accommodate a wider variety of engines.

 The engine acted as a stressed structural member in contrast to the four-cylinder engine in the Probe, which had to be supported by a chassis cradle.
 Largely constructed in a run-down industrial unit in Bolton, England, the car was designed, built and delivered in exactly 100 days.